smarr/are-we-fast-yet/README.md

 # and now a field read request is processed.
 debug_merge_point(4, 4, 'Domain>>#readField:of:')

-# first real instruction, as in the normal execution: reading the field
+# the first residual instruction, as in the normal execution:
+# reading the field
 +477: i34 = getfield_gc_pure(p33, descr=<FieldS som.vmobjects.integer.Integer.inst__embedded_integer 8>)

-# doing a `+ 1`
+# doing the first `+ 1`, with overflow check
 +481: i36 = int_add_ovf(i34, 1)
 guard_no_overflow(descr=<Guard0x7f4765b668e0>) [i30, i0, p4, p3, p16, i34, i36]

-# now, we see the metaobject protocol again, but without extra instructions
+# now, we see the metaobject protocol again, but without
+# residual instructions
 debug_merge_point(4, 5, 'AddFieldWriteDomain>>#write:toField:of:')

-# doing another `+ 1` on the meta level, the only difference here is that
+# doing the second `+ 1` on the meta level, the only difference is
-# the code generator apparently swapped the arguments
+# that the code generator apparently swapped the arguments
 +494: i38 = int_add_ovf(1, i36)
 guard_no_overflow(descr=<Guard0x7f4765b66800>) [i30, i0, p4, p3, p16, i36, i38]